Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Raw milk, though best for cheesemaking, may not be the best choice here since ricotta is often a secondary cheese product made from raw milk.
 Feel free to use it here, you will end up with a lot more cheese!

-I do not recommend using ultra-high temperature pasteurized milk, which has been heated to 140°C (284°F) for 2-4 seconds before being rapidly cooled to 4°C (39°F)
+I don’t recommend using ultra-high temperature (UHT) pasteurized milk.
+This milk is heated to 140°C (284°F) for 2–4 seconds, then rapidly cool it to 4°C (39°F)

-To Make Fresh Ricotta
+To Make Homemade Ricotta Cheese

 Making the Ricotta